Administrative Assistant Jobs at Columbia University with Visa Sponsorship

 Which visa types are commonly used for Administrative Assistant roles at Columbia University?

-Columbia sponsors a range of visa categories for administrative staff, including H-1B, E-3 for Australian citizens, and TN for Canadian and Mexican nationals in eligible occupations.
+Columbia sponsors a range of visa categories for administrative staff, including H-1B, E-3 visa for Australian citizens, and TN visa for Canadian and Mexican nationals in eligible occupations.
 F-1 OPT and CPT are options for students or recent graduates on F-1 status who qualify.
 The right visa category depends on your nationality, degree, and the specific requirements of the role you're applying for.

 What qualifications and experience are expected for Administrative Assistant roles at Columbia University?